minprog/app-studio/40 Projects/20 Mad Libs/10 Assignment.md

 Your task is to build an app according to the description above.
 On top of that, there are some specific requirements to take into account:

-- Your app should be built using the `Story` class, which you will pass a reference to the file that you open in a controller.
+- Your app should be built using the `Story` class.

-- Your app should prompt for user input and use that input to complete the story.
+- Your app should properly display on devices of various dimensions.

 - Your app should properly support rotation of the user interface.

 - Your app should provide proper back navigation.
-When showing the final story, going "back" should immediately return to the start screen, instead of allowing to change words etc.
+In this case, when showing the final story, going "back" should immediately return to the start screen, instead of allowing to change words etc. In the concept of the game it makes no sense to be able to change the words.

+- For back navigation in your app, your app must use the standard back button (Android) or a navigation controller (iOS).

 ## Getting started